-AW KEE KONG
+LAW KEE KONG

-58 years of age • Malaysian, Male
+- □ 59 years of age

+- Malaysian

+- 🖌 Male

-Non-Independent Non-Executive Director
+- Non-Independent Non-Executive Director

+- Member

-Member - Audit and Risk Management Committee
+Audit and Risk Management Committee

-Member - Nomination Committee
+Nomination Committee

-Member - Remuneration Committee
+Remuneration Committee

-Mr Law was appointed to the Board of Country View Berhad ("CVB") on 27 March 2002.
+Mr. Law was appointed to the Board of Country View Berhad ("CVB") on 27 March 2002.
 He holds a Bachelor of Arts (majoring in Economics) from University of Manitoba, Canada.
 He is currently involved and sits on the Board of various family-controlled companies which are mainly engaged in the business of property investment and housing development.

 He is a director of several other private limited companies.
-He does not hold directorship in any other listed corporation or public company.
+He does not hold directorship in any other listed issuer or public companies.

-He attended all 5 board meetings held during the financial year ended 30 November 2020.
-He is the younger brother of Mr Law Kit Tat, an Executive Director of CVB.
+He attended all 5 board meetings held during the financial year ended 30 November 2021.
+He is the younger brother of Mr. Law Kit Tat, an Executive Director of CVB.
 He has interests in certain companies carrying on similar businesses/trade as the CVB Group.
 During the financial year up to the date of this Report, he has not been involved in any new business which will give rise to competition/conflict with the current business of the Group.
 He has no convictions for offences within the past 5 years (other than traffic offences, if any) and there was no public sanction or penalty imposed by the relevant regulatory bodies during the financial year.
 He directly holds 3,000,000 ordinary shares of the Company.

+CHOONG SHIAU YOON

+- 64 years of age

+- Malaysian

+- 🖌 Male

+- Senior Independent Non-Executive Director

+Chairman

-63 years of age • Malaysian, Male Senior Independent Non-Executive Director Chairman - Audit and Risk Management Committee Chairman - Nomination Committee Member - Remuneration Committee
+Audit and Risk Management Committee

+Nomination Committee

+Member

+Remuneration Committee